TurboVNC/turbovnc/java/com/turbovnc/vncviewer/README.txt

 when run as a standalone application, similar levels of performance to the native TurboVNC Viewer.

-The Java TurboVNC Viewer is:
+The Java TurboVNC Viewer also contains code from other sources.

-        Copyright (C) 2000-2003 Constantin Kaplinsky
-        Copyright (C) 2004 Red Hat, Inc.
-        Copyright (C) 2004-2005 Cendio AB
-        Copyright (C) 2002-2005 RealVNC Ltd.
-        Copyright (C) 2005-2006 Martin Koegler
-        Copyright (C) 2006 OCCAM Financial Technology
-        Copyright (C) 2009-2011 Pierre Ossman for Cendio AB Copyright (C) 2010-2012 TigerVNC Team
-        Copyright (C) 2010 m-privacy GmbH
-        Copyright (C) 2011-2013 Brian P. Hinz
-        Copyright (C) 2011-2015 D. R. Commander
-        All rights reserved.

-This software is distributed under the GNU General Public Licence as published by the Free Software Foundation.
-See the file LICENSE.txt for the conditions under which this software is made available.
-TurboVNC also contains code from other sources.
 See the Acknowledgements section below and the individual files for details of the conditions under which they are made available.

 Installation